nabzali/Full-stack-CRUD-project/README.md

 Warning
 --
 Simply downloading this project won't guarantee that it will work.
 There are a few prerequesites before doing so:
--I have not provided an SQL file.
+- I have not provided an SQL file.
 Until I do so, you will have to make sure that you create your own database with phpMyAdmin, and then make sure its name and schema matches the variable names used in the dbi.php.php file.

 Forking and Cloning
 --